ManageByStats is not an accounting program, but we do provide as much information as possible for you to manage your

 A big part of knowing the health of your business is knowing your Profit, and many things can go into that.

 COGS (Cost of Goods Sold) and Inbound Shipping are two of the most vital bits of info used to determine profitability, and you can learn more about how to add those under the Products > SKUs section of the Knowledge Base.
 There can be other, company expenses not covered by direct product costs, which you'd like to factor against sales to more accurately determine profitability.

 Additional Expenses is where you can set these values.

-Under Statistics > Additional Expense use the "+" sign to add an expense.
+Under Statistics > Additional Expenses use the ADD button to add an expense.

 You're presented with the New Additional Cost screen.